LINKS TO BOOKS ABOUT ANCIENT INDIA

 j) Russian

-Voyage to India by Athanasius Nikitin of Twer.
+-Voyage to India by Athanasius Nikitin of Twer.
 Tr: Count Wielhorski.

 Afanasy Nikitin visited Persia and India between 1466-72 leaving this brief report, originally titled “Voyage across the three seas” (Caspian Sea, Black Sea and Indic Ocean).